ivanvorobei/SPConfetti/README.md

 ### CocoaPods:

 [CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
-To integrate `SPConfetti` into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate using CocoaPods, specify it in your `Podfile`:

 ```ruby
 pod 'SPConfetti'